The Seven Chakras and Chakra Medicine

 Chakra 2 ~ the Sacral (Svadhishthana) Chakra

-The sacral chakra is located in the lower abdomen just below the naval. it is associated with the color orange, and our feelings, creativity, ability to be social, pleasure, sexuality and well-being.
+The sacral chakra is located in the lower abdomen just below the navel. it is associated with the color orange, and our feelings, creativity, ability to be social, pleasure, sexuality, and well-being.

 Chakra 3 ~ Solar Plexus (Manipura) Chakra

 The solar plexus chakra is located in the upper abdomen just above your navel.
 It is associated with the color yellow and our personal power, self-confidence, self-control, humor, and intellect.

 The heart chakra is located in the center of the chest, above the heart.
 “This is sometimes referred to as a transitional chakra since the lower three are concerned with the physical and emotional and now we begin to move toward the spiritual.
 The heart bridges the two realms and is the center for human love.”
 (Davies, M.D., 50).
 It is associated with the color green and our ability to love, joy, and inner peace.

 The throat chakra is located as the name suggests at the throat.
 It is associated with the color blue, communication, relationships, trust, and loyalty.

 The third eye is also known as the brow chakra is located in the middle of the forehead, between the eyes.
 It is associated with the color indigo, and our intuition, imagination, ability to make decisions, and our psychic abilities.

 The crown chakra is located at the top of the head.
 It is associated with the color violet and our ability to connect spiritually, knowingness, spirituality, and our connection to our God Source and Consciousness.